B-cabrera/hwcalendar-mern/README.md

 - User Auth to allow for individual calendars/reminders

 ### Progress
-Current Phase: Building assignments page.
-Next Phase: Implementing form to create assignment.
+Current Phase: Implementing form to create assignment Next Phase: Implementing delete classes and assignments

 #### Contact
 I am open to all comments about improving the code and overall improvements.